Screen Free Ramadan Activities for Muslim Children

 Simple, Calm Ideas for a More Meaningful Ramadan

-As a family run practice, we often speak with parents looking for gentle, screen-free ways to support their children’s wellbeing during this blessed month.
+As a family-run practice, we often speak with parents looking for gentle, screen-free ways to support their children’s wellbeing during this blessed month.

 Why Screen-Free Activities Matter During Ramadan